Norbury High School for Girls

 Students attend talk by famous mathematician

-Sixth formers Ushna Shahzad Aslam, Hira Nawaz and Nida Umer recently accompanied Miss O' Donnell on a trip to Qube Research and Technologies in Victoria, south-west London, to hear mathematician James Grime speak about code breaking and to take a look at the original Enigma machine.
+Sixth formers Ushna Shahzad Aslam, Hira Nawaz and Nida Umer recently accompanied Miss O' Donnell on a trip to Qube Research and Technologies in Victoria, south-west London, to hear mathematician James Grime speak about code breaking and to take a look at an original Enigma machine.

 The students, who formed part of a private audience of only 40 people at the event on Thursday 17th October, were thrilled to have one-on-one time with James so they could ask him questions about Enigma; they were even able to create a code on a replica machine!
 It was a wonderful experience which helped develop the girls' learning and build on their enthusiasm for maths.